 4. Can “celebration” be used in a formal context?

 Absolutely.
-“Celebration” can be used in both formal and informal contexts, such as “The celebration of the nation’s independence” or “We had a small celebration at home.”
+“Celebration” works in formal writing, such as “the celebration of the nation’s independence” or “a formal celebration of outstanding community service.”